Subin-Vidhu/2025/2_VoiceAgent/FastAPI-ASR/README.md

 - Real-time audio streaming from browser to server using WebSockets
 - Audio processing and transcription via the canary.protosonline.in API
-- **True incremental audio processing - only new audio chunks are sent to ASR API**
+- **Smart hybrid approach**: Uses incremental processing with full-file fallback
-- Simple and intuitive web interface
+- Simple and intuitive web interface with haptic feedback
 - Support for multiple languages (depending on the API's capabilities)
 - Direct file upload option for non-streaming transcription

 ## Recent Improvements

-### Audio Processing Enhancements
+### Enhanced Real-time Processing
+- **Adaptive hybrid approach:** Starts with incremental processing and falls back to full audio if needed
+- **Sliding window technique:** Processes overlapping chunks to maintain context while minimizing API calls
-- **True incremental processing:** Only new audio chunks are processed, not the entire recording
+- **Silence detection:** Avoids sending empty/silent audio chunks to the ASR API
-- **Custom WAV header generation:** Creates properly formatted audio files for each chunk
-- **Fixed WAV header issues:** Now properly handles audio chunks with correct WAV headers
-- **Improved FFmpeg integration:** Better error handling and recovery when audio conversion fails
-- **Audio format validation:** Validates audio files before processing to prevent errors
+- **Audio enhancement:** Applies audio filtering to improve transcription quality

-- **Robust error handling:** Gracefully handles malformed audio data with detailed diagnostics
+### Browser-side Improvements
+- **Optimized audio capture:** Custom audio settings for better ASR compatibility (mono, 16kHz)
+- **Adaptive MIME type selection:** Automatically selects the best audio format for the browser
+- **Smaller audio chunks:** Reduced from 1000ms to 500ms for more responsive feedback
+- **Visual and haptic feedback:** Brief highlighting on transcript updates and vibration on mobile devices

 ## Architecture

-This application follows a client-server architecture:
+This application follows a client-server architecture with a smart hybrid approach:

-1. **Client (Browser)**: Captures audio through the user's microphone and sends it in chunks to the server via WebSockets.
+1. **Client (Browser)**:
+   - Captures high-quality audio (mono, 16kHz where possible)
+   - Sends audio in small chunks (500ms) via WebSockets
+   - Provides real-time visual and haptic feedback

 2. **Server (FastAPI)**:
+   - **Sliding Window Approach:**
+     - Stores individual audio chunks in separate files
+     - Maintains a sliding window of recent chunks
-   - Processes incoming audio chunks using an efficient true incremental approach
+     - Processes overlapping chunks to maintain context
+   - **Hybrid Processing:**
+     - Starts with incremental processing of chunks
+     - Automatically switches to full-file approach after multiple empty results
+     - Balances latency and accuracy adaptively
+   - **Smart Audio Processing:**
-   - Only extracts, formats, and processes the new audio since the last transcription attempt
+     - Detects and skips silent audio
-   - Creates proper WAV files on-the-fly with correct headers
+     - Applies audio filtering to enhance speech quality
+     - Uses FFmpeg for optimal audio conversion when available
-   - Streams transcription results back to the client in real-time
+     - Falls back to manual WAV creation when needed

 3. **External ASR Service**: Performs the actual speech recognition and returns the transcription.

 ## Prerequisites